onflow/docs/docs/networks/node-ops/node-operation/node-provisioning.md

     communicate with you.
 </Callout>

-Your firewalls must expose **TCP/3569** for Node communication.
-If you are running an Access Node, you must also expose the GRPC port **9000**.
+Your firewalls must expose **TCP/3569** for both, ingress and egress.

+If you are running an Access Node, you must also expose the GRPC port **9000** to your internal network traffic.
+Port 9000 is not required for external ingress/egress.

 ![Flow Architecture](flow-architecture.png)